 The course focuses on financial performance analysis in the context of equity (share) valuation, with some attention given to credit analysis and the valuation of debt.
 Emphasis is placed on the persistence of earnings and the accounting choices made in financial statement preparation that affect earnings quality and comparisons.
 Prerequisites: ACC 311 or equivalent, and completion of M.B.A. background equivalents.

 Examination of the tax characteristics of various business entities, including the C and S corporation, partnerships, and limited liability companies.
 Topics covered include the tax consequences of forming, operating, and liquidating such business entities.
 Tax research and planning issues are also discussed.
 Course may not be taken for credit if student has received credit for ACC 318 or equivalent.
 Not available to M.S.T. students without permission of director of graduate programs.
-Prerequisite: ACC 212 or ACC 511 or equivalent.
+Prerequisite: ACC 212 or equivalent.

 Development of skills and knowledge related to integration of information technology in accounting and business with a focus on structured accounting data creation, storage, analytics, and reporting within and across organizations.
 Prerequisite: ACC 340 or equivalent.